Agendas & Meetings

 Upcoming Meetings

-Information and summaries of Cowley College Board of Trustees meetings.
-To view the Official Minutes of the Meeting, in PDF format, click the "View Official Minutes" link in each prior meeting highlight.
+Summaries and minutes from previous Cowley College Board of Trustees meetings.
+To view the Official Minutes of the Meeting, in PDF format, click the "View Official Minutes" link in each prior meeting listed below.

 Dr. Schoon provides College updates at the Board of Trustees meeting